 The Jum’ah Khutbu (Islamic sermon) will now begin at 12:20 p.m. and the congregational prayers at 12:50 p.m.

 As a reminder, the Jum’ah service begins with a sermon in Farsi, then a call to prayer (Azaan), individual customary prayers (Sunnah prayers), community announcements, a sermon in Arabic (Khutbah), and ending in two cycles (rakahs) of obligatory (Fard) prayer in congregation.

-There will be two sessions to accommodate worshipers.
-The first prayer is at 8:30 a.m. sharp.
-The second prayer is at 10 a.m. sharp.
+There will be two Eid prayers at Masjid Abu Bakr Al-Sideeq on Monday, Sept.
+12. The first will be at 8:30 a.m. and the second at 10 a.m.

 The Eid al-Adha date is also in accordance with the Hajj authorities announcement of the Day of Arafah (the main day of Hajj) which is on Sunday, Sept.
 11.